- Introduction

 - What is your license or professional qualification?

-- Are there side effects I should watch for?
+- Are there possible side effects?

-- When should I see a medical doctor instead?
+- When should I see a doctor?

 These questions help keep the conversation practical and safe.